Faculty Senate Bylaws

 Section 2.
 Anyone may attend regular meetings of the Senate, and anyone may speak at Senate meetings.

-Section 5.
+Section 4.
 A quorum shall be a majority of the voting members of the Senate.
-Proxies are permissible (see Section 8).
+Proxies are permissible (see Article VI, Section 3).

 Article X: Censure and Investigative Functions of the Senate

 Section 1.
-The Faculty Senate, when requested by a person eligible for membership in the Faculty Senate (as defined in Article IV, Section 1) shall hear from that person a concern or question pertinent to the general welfare of the College or any individual associated with the College.
+The Faculty Senate, when requested by a person eligible for membership in the Faculty Senate (as defined in Article IV, Section 1) shall hear from that person a concern or question pertinent to the academic welfare of the College.
 After hearing the individual's question or concern, the Senate, by majority vote, shall decide whether it will investigate and/or act upon the information presented.

 Section 3.
 Any findings, conclusions, or recommendations by the Faculty Senate shall be purely advisory to the College Administration and Board of Trustees and no provisions herein shall take precedence over presently existing regulations or regulations hereinafter promulgated which are or may be binding upon the College Administration or Board of Trustees.